-- mortality improvements using projection scale MP-2017 from 2006.
+Health-care Cost Trend Rate:7.00% Year 1 graded to 3.50% Year 15; 3.00% Year 120 Mortality: RP-2014 Male and Female Combined Healthy Life Mortality Tables, adjusted for mortality improvements using projection scale MP-2017 from 2006.
 This assumption was first used for the September 30, 2017 valuation of the System.
 For retirees, 82% of the table rates were used for males and 78% of the table rates were used for females.
 For active members, 100% of the table rates were used.

-21% of eligible participants hired before July 1, 2008 and 30% of those hired after June 30, 2008 are assumed to opt out of the retiree health plan.
-80% of male retirees and 67% of female retirees are assumed to have coverage continuing after the retiree's death.
-75% of male and 60% of female future retirees are assumed to elect coverage for 1 or more dependents.
+Other assumptions: Opt Out Assumptions 21% of eligible participants hired before July 1, 2008 and 30% of those hired after June 30, 2008 are assumed to opt out of the retiree health plan.
+80% of male retirees and 67% of female retirees are Survivor Coverage assumed to have coverage continuing after the retiree's death.
+Coverage Election at 75% of male and 60% of female future retirees are Retirement assumed to elect coverage for 1 or more dependents.
 Notes:

 - Assumption changes as a result of an experience study for the period 2012 through 2017 have been adopted by the System for use in the annual pension valuations beginning with the September 30, 2017 valuation.
-The total OPEB liability as of September 30, 2019, is based on the results of an actuarial valuation date of September 30, 2018, and rolled forward using generally accepted actuarial procedures, including the experience study. - Recognition period for OPEB liabilities is the average of the expected remaining service lives of all employees which in years is 1.1641. - Recognition period for OPEB assets in years is 5.0000. - Full actuarial assumptions are available in the 2019 MPSERS Comprehensive Annual Financial Report found on the ORS website at www.michigan.gov/orsschools.
+The total OPEB liability as of September 30, 2020, is based on the results of an actuarial valuation date of September 30, 2019, and rolled forward using generally accepted actuarial procedures, including the experience study. - Recognition period for OPEB liabilities is the average of the expected remaining service lives of all employees which in years is 1.0217. - Recognition period for OPEB assets in years is 5.0000. - Full actuarial assumptions are available in the 2020 MPSERS Comprehensive Annual Financial Report found on the ORS website at www.michigan.gov/orsschools.